 Everything about Domaine Chante Perdrix Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine Chante Perdrix Vineyards, Wines, Winemaking

 Domaine Chante Perdrix owns 18 hectares of vines located in the southern part of the Chateauneuf du Pape appellation with a terroir of rock and stone soils.
 On average, their vines are close to 45 years of age.

-Domaine Chante Perdrix produces 1 red Chateauneuf du Pape wine and 1 white Chateauneuf du Pape wine.
+Domaine Chante Perdrix produces 3 red Chateauneuf du Pape wines and 2 white Chateauneuf du Pape wines.